DerGuru/The-Resonant/Chapters/P2-15 - Archive Sabotage.md

 “Eat anyway,” Lina said.
 “We log patterns, not just drama.”

 Jason flipped through the scans.
 Most were office life: a shelf that wanted to be taller; a stapler that dreamed of the sea.
 One scan refused to render.
-The preview pane showed a field of tidy vertical lines—the visual equivalent of a shrug.
+The preview pane showed a field of tidy vertical lines - the visual equivalent of a shrug.

 “Is that… encrypted *paper?*” Milo asked.

 Jason clicked **open**.
 The UI stopped being brave and sat down.
-“File header is intact but—”
+“File header is intact but - ”

 "Encryption marker," RAE said.
 "Nonmunicipal.
 Embedded at scan time."